Maha govt asks CAG to probe 'illegal' allocation of works by BMC during pandemic | Politics

 However, the exact period and the cost of the projects recommended for investigation by the CAG are unclear.

+Shelar alleged a piece of land was purchased from a builder for Rs 339 crore though he had bought in only for Rs 2-3 crore. ''The centralised procurement undertaken during the COVID-19 pandemic is suspicious.
+We want a thorough probe,'' he said.

-"Therefore, the state government has asked the CAG to investigate all these cases and submit a report as soon as possible so that the truth in this allegation comes before the public," official sources said.
-The BJP shares power with the Eknath Shinde faction of Shiv Sena, now called ''Balasahebanchi Shiv Sena''.
+Earlier in the day, official sources had said the state had asked the CAG to investigate several cases and submit a report as soon as possible in order to unravel the truth.

+The BJP shares power with the Eknath Shinde faction of Shiv Sena, now called 'Balasahebanchi Shiv Sena'.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)